 Powering the Leon Cupra is a version of the 2.0-litre turbocharged petrol that can be found in the VW Golf GTI, Skoda Octavia vRS and the Audi S3 among quite a few others.
-It’s a tried and tested powertrain that produces up to 305hp in the VW Golf R. In the Cupra it comes with 290hp and that makes the Leon one of the most powerful cars in its class.
-That amount of power and the clever traction control result in a very impressive 5.8 seconds from 0-62mph.
+It’s a tried and tested powertrain that produces up to 310hp in the VW Golf R. In the Cupra it comes with 290hp and that makes the Leon one of the most powerful cars in its class.
+That amount of power and the clever traction control result in a very impressive 5.6 seconds from 0-62mph, if you go for the three-door with an automatic gearbox.
 Very few performance hatchbacks can out-accelerate the Leon Cupra.

 There is a choice between a very good six-speed manual that has direct shifts and is generally a pleasure to use or the even better DSG automatic gearbox that is also six-speed.
-The auto can never match the level of engagement and control that the cheaper manual offers, but it makes the Leon Cupra faster and more fuel efficient – with the manual it averages a fuel consumption of 42.2mpg and with the DSG it can do 43.5mpg.
-The manual also emits more CO2 and as a result will cost £180 in annual road tax.
-The DSG will be £145.
-These are quite slim differences so it will be up to personal preference which gearbox you’ll go for.
+The auto can never match the level of engagement and control that the cheaper manual offers, but it makes the Leon Cupra faster and more fuel efficient – with the manual the three-door car averages fuel consumption of 40.9mpg and with the DSG it can manage 42.2mpg.

 When crash tested by Euro NCAP in 2012, the regular Leon was awarded some of the highest scores out of all cars tested that year.
 It was said to be safer than the VW Golf on which it’s based on.